 Don Pardo's announcing booth is located in the exact same spot on which legendary conductor Arturo Toscanini's podium once stood, when he conducted the NBC Symphony Orchestra in his famous and long-running series of radio concerts.

 Tim Meadows and Chris Parnell are the only cast members to be fired and then rehired the following season (Meadows was fired between seasons and didn't miss any episodes).
-James Belushi was fired during his tenure but was rehired the following month.
+Jim Belushi was fired during his tenure but was rehired the following month.
 Announcer Don Pardo was also fired before the seventh season in an effort to revitalize the show.
 He was replaced by Mel Brandt, but Pardo was rehired the following season.

 Roseanne Barr is the only host to appear under different names (Roseanne Barr, Roseanne Arnold and Roseanne).
 John Mellencamp is the only musical guest to appear under different names (John Cougar, John Cougar Mellencamp and John Mellencamp).